vzerkin/empire-trunc/empy/README.txt

 export PYTHONPATH

 Note this should point to the directory *containing* empy, not to empy itself.
+Thus,

+PYTHONPATH=$PYTHONPATH:$EMPIREDIR
+export PYTHONPATH

+will work if EMPIREDIR is defined properly.

 Alternate installation via distutils may become available soon